 In some pedestrian accidents, the pedestrian may share some of the liability for causing the collision.
 For example, a pedestrian may have crossed the road while the hand signal was red or crossed where there was no marked crosswalk.
 Fortunately, this fact does not mean you are prohibited from obtaining financial restitution for your harms and losses.
 California adheres to the doctrine of comparative negligence.
-This legal standard means that a pedestrian can still be awarded damages, but the total amount awarded will be deducted based upon the percentage of fault assigned to the pedestrian by a jury.Vacaville Pedestrian Accident Lawyer
+This legal standard means that a pedestrian can still be awarded damages, but the total amount awarded will be deducted based on a jury's percentage of fault assigned to the pedestrian.Vacaville Pedestrian Accident Lawyer

-I’m Ed Smith, a Vacaville Pedestrian Accident Lawyer.
 The consequences of an accident involving a pedestrian can be devastatingly catastrophic.
-If you or your loved one has been injured in an accident, or worse killed, please do not hesitate to contact us at (707) 564-1900 or (800) 404-5400 for free and friendly advice.
+If you or your loved one has been injured in an accident, or worse, killed, please do not hesitate to contact our experienced Vacaville pedestrian accident attorneys at (707) 564-1900 or (800) 404-5400 for free and friendly advice.

 Photo by Pixabay